aws-solutions-library-samples/guidance-for-personalized-engagement-using-online-and-mobile-user-behaviors-on-aws/README.md

 ## Modules

+### 2-DataCollection/DataPlaneDeployment

+A Comprehensive guide to deploying the RudderStack Data Plane service on Amazon EKS for production use.

 ### 2-DataCollection/FirehoseDestination

 A Cloud Formation template for createing a Amazon Kinesis Firehose Delivery Stream to be used as RudderStack destination.